WWE News: Undertaker ‘WrestleMania’ Streak Could Have Ended Against Kurt Angle

 The Undertaker WrestleMania undefeated streak was one of the most famous streaks in professional wrestling history.
-By the time Undertaker WrestleMania streak reached the 21 win mark, he was booked to face Brock Lesnar and he ended the amazing WWE streak.
+By the time Undertaker WrestleMania streak reached the 21-win mark, he was booked to face Brock Lesnar and he ended the amazing WWE streak.
 However, in a Reddit Ask Me Anything on Sunday, new WWE Hall of Fame inductee Kurt Angle said that he was originally asked to end the streak.

 According to Kurt Angle, he was asked in 2006 to be the man to finally beat The Undertaker at WrestleMania.
 The two fought at No Way Out that year and he feels they could have had the greatest match of all time if they fought at WrestleMania.